-- The regular work day shall consist of eight (8) consecutive hours (or less, if scheduled) within a 24 hour period. - The regular work day shall be established by August 22nd of each work year. - 3.
+- The regular work day shall consist of eight (8) 1. consecutive hours (or less, if scheduled) within a 24 hour period, except that nine bus driver runs shall be offered on a non-consecutive hour basis.
+All other runs shall be for at least eight consecutive hours.
+The contracted compensation for non-consecutive hour drivers shall be increased within thirty (30) days after said drivers are assigned new regular runs.
+Should such assignments be withdrawn from the drivers, their contracted compensation shall be appropriately reduced.
+However, in no case shall the contracted compensation be for fewer than five and one-half (5-1/2) hours per day, unless agreed to by the driver. - The regular work day shall be established by August 22nd of each work year. - 3.
 In the event that there are increases in the work assignments during the course of the year, the increases shall be given to the most senior employee who is assigned fewer than eight (8) hours per day and who desires such an increase, where administratively possible.
 The total number of hours constituting the basic work day, once established, shall not be reduced during the work year unless negotiated with the Association. - 4.
-The regular work day shall be construed to exclude one hour for lunch. - Employees shall have two (2) work breaks of ten (10) minutes each.

-- All employees shall be granted a ten (10) minute personal clean-up period prior to the end of each work shift. - Work schedules showing the employee's shifts, work days and hours shall be posted in her/his respective school. - When pupils and teachers are dismissed early, cafeteria workers shall be excused one-half hour beyond pupil dismissal time providing cafeteria cleaning duties have been completed. - 9.
+The regular work day shall be construed to exclude one hour for lunch. - Employees shall have two (2) work breaks of ten (10) minutes each. - All employees shall be granted a ten (10) minute personal clean-up period prior to the end of each work shift. - Work schedules showing the employee's shifts, work days and hours shall be posted in her/his respective school. - 8.
+When pupils and teachers are dismissed early, cafeteria workers shall be excused one-half hour beyond pupil dismissal time providing cafeteria cleaning duties have been completed. - 9.
 In the event of a delayed opening, cafeteria employees, including utility and cafeteria drivers, shall report to work one (1) hour later than their regular starting time without loss of pay.
-However, on such days Commissary employees shall report at their regular starting time and shall receive one hour of compensatory time to be taken with the approval of their immediate supervisor. - Bus drivers shall not be required to perform regular late runs on the last work day before the winter recess.
+However, on such days Commissary employees shall report at their regular starting time and shall receive one hour of compensatory time to be taken with the approval of their immediate supervisor. - 10.
+Bus drivers shall not be required to perform regular late runs on the last work day before the E. winter recess.